-Sarah is the Vice President and Restoration Director for OlyEcosystems, where she is in charge of planning and coordinating the restoration actions (including regular volunteer work parties) in the West Bay Woods.
+Sarah is OCEP President and Restoration Director, where she is in charge of planning and coordinating the restoration actions, including regular volunteer work parties, in the West Bay Woods.
 She is passionate about conserving pockets of wilderness within our urban environments, where ecological, social and educational priorities can all be met through easily accessible restoration, recreation and outdoor learning.

 Gabriel has been working at the Washington State Department of Transportation since 2005, primarily as a landslide and rockfall specialist.
 His professional background in applied science and engineering allows him to provide practical and technical assistance to OlyEcosystems in their efforts to restore and conserve local habitat and ecosystems.
 He is currently serving on the Board of Directors and is a member of the Restoration Committee and the Conservation Committee.